cloudyspells/PsrAzDo-workbooks/README.md

 ### Deployment

-The following steps will guide you through deploying the log analytics workspace and workbooks to your Azure subscription.
+The following steps will guide you through deploying the log analytics workspace, workbooks and a keyvault to your Azure subscription.
 In your local copy of this repository, run the following command to create a new resource group:

 ```powershell
 # Set the location to deploy to